 EGRHI and subsidiary company has been in business since 1995.
-Total consolidated networth as of December 31, 2013 amounts to P2.21 billion.
+Total consolidated networth as of December 31, 2014 amounted to \$\mathbb{P}2.36\$ billion.
 EGRHI does not engage in unsecured bonds or securities.

 ITEM 2.
-Description of Property.
+Description of Property

 The Company has the following properties: